Google Analytics and Feedburner Reports plugin for WordPress

 Bug Reports:

-If you find a bug or have a feature request for this plugin, please post them to this Google Project page.
+If you find a bug or have a feature request, please post to the Google Project page.

 Developers: